Gautieria monticola

 Gautieria monticola is a species of hypogeal fungus in the family Gomphaceae.
 It was described as new to science in 1884 by American mycologist Harvey Willson Harkness.

+It grows up to 9 cm across with no stem.
+It is pallid in youth then tannish to brownish, with similarly coloured spore chambers.
+In age, it smells like decaying onions or sour milk.

-It is nonpoisonous, but smells strongly of sour milk.
+It is nonpoisonous, but has a rubbery texture and may smell unpleasant.